Setting up PrivX Components

 PrivX-***.x86_64.rpm

-2. Copy the PrivX RPM to your target server.
+Copy the PrivX RPM file to the target server.

 Setting Up Optional Components